GoteoFoundation/hackdash/README.md

 * `publicDashboardCreation` : a boolean to specify if dashboards can be created by anyone or just the users marked as "superadmin"
 * `homeCreateProject` : Set it to true in order to show a button in the front page to create projects
 * `homeToolsUrl` : Set it to some URL ("http://...") in order to show a button in the front page with a link to it
-* `seLocalLogin`: Set to true if you want to allow username/password registration
+* `useLocalLogin`: Set to true if you want to allow username/password registration
 * `theme`: This allows to apply a custom themes to hackdash.
 Just put a `theme_name` with the same folder name inside `themes/theme_name`.
 Styles or hbs templates can be overwritten.
 (Look at the code inside themes for an example).

 Login keys setup